- Mental Health

 All those bad emotions are bound to subside once that we give them our full attention with an intent to fix the source of them.
 Moping around and just passively wallowing in our misery will prolong them---with no outside help being effective, except for a superficial satisfaction of getting their pampering and comforting attention.

-Such an attitude was in its making long time ago starting with that support of ever understanding mommy whose job it was to protect us, even from our own feelings, since we were too young to rationally handle them ourselves.
+Such an attitude was in its making long time ago starting with that support of ever understanding and supportive mommy whose job it was to protect us, even from our own feelings, since we were too young to rationally handle them ourselves.

-It's a part of parental love, and it's beautiful---except that so many of us forget that the time comes when no one is obligated to "change our emotional diapers".
+It's a part of parental love, and it's beautiful---except that so many of us forget that the time comes when no one is obligated to "change our emotional diapers anymore".
 Unfortunately for us, and for all mankind, so many don't want that support to be over, bringing into their adulthood a need for any kind of surrogate mommy and daddy.

 Then it became a strong trend and a parameter of a good relationship---"how much we can count on others to offer their shoulder for crying".
 Whole professions and institutions are created to cater to "our soft side"---be it a shrink, a priest, or a social worker of some sort; anybody to understand our emotional mess.